 What discharge limits must NZ laundries meet, and how does water recycling help compliance?

-What are typical NZ trade waste fees, and why are Wellington savings exceptional?
+What are typical NZ trade waste fees, and how much can recycling reduce them?

 Which NZ facilities successfully use water recycling for regulatory compliance?